AhmadTaheri2021/Federated-Deep-Learning/README.md

        $ python Main.py -c

-Then, FedSim will set the parameters according to the 'config.csv' file. to change the implementation settings, you should customize the 'config.csv' or you should use your personal config file. the following instruction must be used:
+Then, FedSim will set the parameters according to the 'config.csv' file. to change the implementation settings, you should customize the 'config.csv' or you should use your personal config file.
+In this case, the following instruction must be used:

        $ python Main.py -c -f yourfilename.csv